 - Cost of four-year college tuition for two kids.

 These expenses end roughly 20 years into the future, so I try to match my coverage term to that time frame.

-When I started looking into life insurance, I had recently graduated from college and didn’t have enough money to purchase a whole life policy, so I bought a term life policy.
+When I started looking into life insurance, I had recently graduated from college and didn’t have enough money to buy a whole life policy, so I bought a term life policy.

 I made sure my term could be converted to whole life insurance.
-I value this conversion flexibility because I like the idea of growing my money tax-deferred, and estate tax policy is in constant flux.
+I value this conversion flexibility because I like the idea of growing my money tax-deferred, and estate tax policy seems to always be in flux.

 I plan to leave money to my children, and this gift may be taxable in the future.
 I can use whole life to cover any tax implications for my kids at the time of my death.

 Granted, I do understand that what I’ve outlined here may not be the cheapest, but I wanted to provide some personal details that may help you.